raghu1827/ecommerce-react-deploy/README.md

 ├── package.json          # npm dependencies and scripts
 ├── vite.config.js        # Vite configuration
 └── README.md             # Project documentation

-Future Enhancements
+---

+## **Future Enhancements**

-Add HTTPS support using a TLS/SSL certificate.
+1. Add HTTPS support using a TLS/SSL certificate.
-Automate deployment with CI/CD pipelines.
+2. Automate deployment with CI/CD pipelines.
-Integrate logging and monitoring for the server and application.
+3. Integrate logging and monitoring for the server and application.

-License
+---

+## **License**

 This project is licensed under the MIT License.

----

-Feel free to customize the project description or README file based on your needs.
-L```